BlaqueDevs/se-assignment-day-5-technical-writing-and-review-elinah254/README.md

 A general audience requires a focus on broad concepts, real-world applications, and essential takeaways.
 c.
 Use of Analogies & Examples
 For a tech-savvy audience, comparisons to similar technologies can be effective.
 For example, "This tool functions like an API gateway, controlling traffic between services."
 For a general audience, relatable analogies work best.
-For example, "An API works like a waiter in a restaurant—it takes your request and brings back what you ordered from the kitchen."
+For example; "An API works like a waiter in a restaurant—it takes your request and brings back what you ordered from the kitchen."
 d.
 Visuals & Demonstrations
 A tech-savvy audience benefits from technical diagrams, code samples, and detailed documentation.
 A general audience responds better to simple visuals, step-by-step guides, and real-world examples.